 The FR6UC's matt black flat finish and lack of bling lends the instrument a mean, no-nonsense aesthetic that would be a perfect fit for the modern metalcore player.

 The Bare Knuckle Aftermath pickups are an inspired choice on a rock-solid, ferocious-sounding guitar with a stripped-down charm that's just begging to be taken out on the road and played hard.

 "Just a no-frills modern heavy rock guitar with pro sounds and a solid, road-proof build."

-FULL REVIEW: Ibanez FR6UC-BKF Prestige review
+FULL REVIEW: Ibanez FR6UC-BKF Prestige

 Manson MA-1 EVO

 Stylistically, Manson's M Series guitars are based on the good ol' Fender Telecaster platform, but for the MA-1 EVO the shape has been given a unique visual overhaul, courtesy of the Devon-based firm - with a trimmer waist, a deeper treble cutaway and a subtly bigger shoulder.